ROBMYERS1856/University-of-Minnesota-/Week 11 Network Security/Firewalls and Network Security.md

 ![picture](IMAGE/black1.PNG)

+Picture of all IP address's added to the drop zone:

 ![picture](IMAGE/drop.PNG)

-IP address's added to the drop zone:

 #### Make rules permanent then reload them: